 It’s an all-in-one package that includes everything you need right from the box.
 In Summary, it’s a drag and drop builder with a self-hosting platform, plugins, themes, and more.
-What’s more, the platform is intuitive user friendly; however, it’s not the most user-friendly compared to Wix.
+What’s more, the platform is intuitive user friendly; however, it’s not the most user-friendly compared to Wix or Medium.

 Notably, Squarespace is a website builder and not a CMS.
 Besides, it’s perfect for beginners who don’t have coding skills.

 WP is a flexible open-source Content Management System (CMS); meaning, you can customize it to your liking.
 If you choose this option, you must know how to code since it’s not a drag and drop platform.
 That notwithstanding, you can use other tools like Elementor, which is a drag and drop tool.

 The primary difference between the two platforms is that Squarespace is a drag & drop website builder while WordPress is a CMS.

 A content management system always has more functions compared to a website builder.
 Thus, it gives you the leverage to customize and scale your site.

 On the other hand, a website builder takes the complex design functionalities from you; hence you can focus on other aspects of your organization.

 Now, let’s get to some of the differentiating factors between the two platforms.

 Even before you consider functionality, price is probably one of the factors that will affect your decision the most.
 And how do the two compare?